Personal Income Tax

 Income Tax on Self-Employment in Czech Republic

 The Tax year is equal to the calendar year in Czech Republic.
-For limited companies (sros) the Corporate Income Tax is 19%.
+For limited companies (sros) the Corporate Income Tax is 21%.
 For private individuals the Personal Income Tax is either 15% or 23% (up to cca.
-1.9M CZK Tax Base it is 15%, anything over that so-called solidarity limit is taxed at 23%), and self-employed persons make in addition to Income Tax contributions to Social Security and Public Health Care (in case they are eligable to register).
+1.7M CZK Tax Base (*not Revenue!) it is 15%, anything over that so-called solidarity limit is taxed at 23%), and self-employed persons make in addition to Income Tax contributions to Social Security and Public Health Care (in case they are eligable to register).

-There are various accouting methods to file income from self-employment (see this eleborate article on the 3 accounting methods), but by far the most popular system was the 60/40 method, where (for Revenue between cca 600.000 CZK and 2M CZK) the effective percentage of Income Tax + Social Security + Health Care is about 12% of the Revenue (not counting any tax benefits or tax deductions).
+There are various accouting methods to file income from self-employment, but by far the most popular system is the 60/40 method, where (for Revenue between cca 700.000 CZK and 2M CZK) the effective percentage of Income Tax + Social Security + Health Care is about 14% of the Revenue (not counting any tax benefits or tax deductions).

 Which of the methods is best for you can not be said in a few words.
 It is really necessary to calculate your situation exactly and compare the methods.
 Choosing the wrong method can cost you 10.000s of CZK (not an exaggeration!).
 Please read the article and book a consultation.

-More useful information here: Czech Tax Residency, Tax Return, Tax Benefits and here: Personal Tax Return
+More useful information on Czech Personal Income Tax here: Czech Tax Residency, Tax Return, Tax Benefits and here: Personal Tax Return

 VAT Registration